 And the list goes on!
 Did I mention that every production in our mainstage series, “The Five Series,” contains live music?

 And this year, we welcome some serious new talent into the organization.
 First, we welcome two new dancers from Cuba to the Company, which will see a total of five new dancers.
-One Cuban dancer, Miguel Rodriguez Ayana, was a part of the group of dancers that defected to the United States earlier this year during a performance tour to Puerto Rico.
+One Cuban dancer, Miguel Anaya, was a part of the group of dancers that defected to the United States earlier this year during a performance tour to Mexico.
 He has given up so much to be here, but knows that he’ll also gain so many opportunities and experiences here in the nation’s capital.
 We also look forward to having Gian Carlo Perez join the Company, another extremely talented and accomplished Cuban dancer.

 The Studio Company will also see nine new dancers.
 This “Generation Next” talent will be working hard to become masters of their craft throughout the year.
 We’ll also be announcing some exciting news regarding the Studio Company in the next month or so.

 Oh, and this is huge…TWB veteran Company dancer Luis R. Torres joins the administrative side of the organization as the Studio Company and Trainee Ballet Master.
 And because he loves to tackle and achieve everything under the sun, he will also be dancing top-notch star turns on the stage for many performances.